 As much as it seems awkward to bring it up, when you are lending anyone money, regardless of whether they are a close friend or a distant relative, it is advisable to leave a paper trail of the transaction, some form of legal document alongside the repayments made.
 Depending on the amount borrowed you should request the borrower sign a legally binding document stating the amount owed and the date it must be paid by.
 You can choose to use either an;

 All three of these forms will enable the transaction to be traced and used as evidence in court if for some reason there is a discrepancy between you.
 The type of form you use depends on the amount of information you require.
 The loan agreement is the most detailed of the three forms, requiring the signatures of both parties, the date/s of payments, if there are any penalties for late payments and liability.
-For more information about the types of forms you might need visit financial section of our website.
+For more information about the types of forms you might need visit our financial section of our legal documents page.

 How to collect a debt

 When you have lent a friend or relative money and they are not paying you back, you’re most likely going to have to rely upon your negotiation skills to try and recover the debt.
 This can be tedious and depending on the nature of the relationship, can either bring you closer or can create serious tension between you.
 So the way you handle it will most likely decide the outcome of the situation.

 Always avoid using unnecessary aggression when asking for your money back.
 Although it may be frustrating when they’re not meeting payments and missing deadlines, you should try to use firmness and persistence when asking for the money back.
 Being aggressive, using verbal abuse or guilt tripping the person into giving the money back will not only create further tension but will most likely disempower them further.

 Like anything in life getting your money back, especially from someone who may be a friend or relative, takes patience.
 Maintaining a balance between asking for the money back and understanding their situation is advisable.
 Keeping your perspective of the situation is key, remembering that ultimately money should never come between loved ones.